Financial hacks for millennials: Student debt

 Student loan repayment assistance is becoming a workplace perk.
 More and more employers see it as a way to build loyalty and increase the morale and productivity of young talent.

 Student loan refinancing may help you lower your interest rate, gain better repayment terms and consolidate your monthly payment.
-But proceed with caution, says James Matthews, Managing Director of Blueprint, a financial services firm that helps young professionals: “The interest rates may be attractive when refinancing federal student loans through private student loan companies but you can risk losing certain protections around loan discharge due to death or disability.
-You may also lose access to certain income-driven repayment options or potential loan forgiveness programs.”
+But proceed with caution.
+You may risk losing certain protections around loan discharge due to death or disability.
+You may also lose access to certain income-driven repayment options or potential loan forgiveness programs.5

 Many millennials climb out of debt through strict budgeting.
 Cutting out expensive extras, getting a roommate, shopping for clothes at thrift stores (or not shopping at all), selling your car are all ways cut back on expenses and pay back your loans sooner.